 Federate a server

 The elements of your ArcGIS Enterprise base deployment, including the hosting server, must all be at the same version as your portal.
-All ArcGIS GeoEvent Server sites, ArcGIS GeoAnalytics Serversites, and ArcGIS Image Server raster analytics sites must also match the portal's version.
+Instances of ArcGIS GeoEvent Server and ArcGIS GeoAnalytics Server, and ArcGIS Image Server raster analytics sites must also match the portal's version.

 However, some ArcGIS Server sites at version 10.5 or later can be federated with a portal of a more recent version.
 This applies to additional ArcGIS GIS Server sites beyond the hosting server, and to any ArcGIS Image Server not designated for raster analytics.
 No ArcGIS Server site can be federated with a portal from an earlier version than its own.

 All content in the portal is treated as an item, whether it is an ArcGIS Server service, a web map or app, a shapefile, or any other supported file type, and content security is determined at the item level.

 When you federate a server, access and authorization to server resources are controlled by the portal.
 This means the following occur:

 - You access ArcGIS Server using portal members—ArcGIS Server users and roles are replaced by those of the portal.
 Portal credentials, whether they be through the portal's built-in identity store or an external identity provider, are used to sign in to ArcGIS Server Manager.
 By consolidating portal and server users, you clarify the administration of GIS resources and ensure a convenient sign-in experience when accessing secured ArcGIS Server resources.
 (Note that your custom ArcGIS Server roles will not be transferred to the portal when you federate.)